perfectra1n/perfectra1n/README.md

-- 👋 Hi, I’m @perfectra1n
+- 👋 Hi, I’m @perfectra1n!
+I love Cybersecurity, DevOps, and homelabbing.
-- 👀 I’m interested in Cybersecurity.
+- 👀 I’m interested in Cybersecurity and DevOps.
 Everything from cloud pentesting, to malware anaylysis.
 - 🌱 I’m currently learning anything 👀
 - 💞️ I’m looking to collaborate on anything related to Cybersecurity, I also don't mind DevOps related tools.
 - 📫 You can reach me at perf3ctsec@gmail.com